The Ugly Truth: Marketing Agencies Can’t Turn Your Brand Into Luxury

 Except for one problem:

-Marketing agencies don’t build desire.
+Marketing agencies do not build desire.

 They build visibility.